 What if I don’t know how to skate?

 Just because you can’t skate yet, doesn’t mean you can’t learn how to play roller derby!
 Our training program is designed for skaters of all levels, and we start out covering the absolute basics, from gliding forward, to stopping, to falling safely, and after just a few weeks, you may be surprised at how well you’re doing.
-(Please note, we encourage beginning skaters to attend as many sessions as possible.)
+(Please note, we encourage beginning skaters to attend as many sessions as possible and stay for the extra skate time.)
 You can also practice on your own to work on your basic skills if you want to improve even faster.

 What happens during training?

 You'll start off learning to skate, stop, and fall safely, then, as you go, you'll move on to practicing skills and doing drills that build on what you've learned so far.
 Your coaches will discuss your progress with you at every stage, and make sure you are developing your skills safely.